Golden Days in The Coromandel

 1889-1915 Other parts of The Coromandel

 Coromandel Town continued to benefit from miners early interest and by its peak was a bustling town with 12,000 residents and 19 hotels.
 In 1898, The School of Mines was built to teach all aspects of mining and mines engineering.
 In 1900, the Coromandel Gold Stamper was commissioned by the New Zealand Government and opened.
 It's purpose was to process gold ore from over 65 different mines in the Coromandel area.
-The Stamper Battery, (which can still be seen today) is powered by New Zealand's biggest working water wheel and was the first diesel-powered gold processing plant in New Zealand.
+The Stamper Battery, was powered by New Zealand's biggest working water wheel and was the first diesel-powered gold processing plant in New Zealand.